Paige Ackerson-Kiely: Author

-Additionally, Ackerson-Kiely has produced a limited edition art folio, This Landscape (Argos Books 2010), and prose chapbook Book About a Candle Burning in a Shed (above/ground 2011).
-She has been published in numerous journals such as Pleiades, Bellingham Review, Ninth Letter, jubilat, LIT, and The Laurel Review.
+Ackerson-Kiely has produced a limited edition art folio, This Landscape (Argos Books 2010), and prose chapbook Book About a Candle Burning in a Shed (above/ground 2011).
+She has been published in Pleiades, Bellingham Review, Ninth Letter, jubilat, LIT, and The Laurel Review.
 In 2009 she was one of the featured authors in the all-poetry edition of The Laurel Review, an edition that was dedicated to the memory of poet Reginald Shepherd.
 She is currently a co-editor for Black Ocean's poetry journal Handsome, associate director of the Program in Writing at Sarah Lawrence College, and faculty member at the New England College MFA program.